bingoohuang/goup/README.md

 # goup

-Utility to upload large files through HTTP.
+Utility to upload or download large files through HTTP in broken-point continuously.

 This is done by splitting large file into small chunks; whenever the upload of a chunk fails, uploading is retried until the procedure completes.
 This allows uploads to automatically resume uploading after a network connection is lost, or